 Rotating a Text Layer in Photoshop CS5

-Step 1: Begin by opening the Photoshop image containing the text layer that you want to rotate.
+Step 1: Open the Photoshop image containing the text layer that you want to rotate.

 Step 3: Click the Edit option at the top of the window, click Transform, then choose one of the listed rotation options.